Life is better with bubbles: Read on for all the info on the safest way for your kiddo to bubble.

 Transform the tub into a water-toy game by adding cups and small buckets.
 Older children can pour frothy waterfalls, while water scooping is a chance for toddlers to practice fine motor skills.

 Turn the bubble bath into a salon.
-Try out funky hairstyles like a bubble beard or space buns!
-Show your little one their creative new look with a handheld mirror.
+Try out funky hairstyles like a bubble beard or space buns and show your little one their creative new look with a handheld mirror.

 Take a bathtime spin on the classic kids’ craft.
 Kids can play with their bubble bath playdough out of the bath, or use it as a moldable, squishable, dissolvable soap during tub time.